All The Gear You Need To Get Started Carp Fishing

 WHAT SINKERS DO I NEED?

-Picking the perfect sinker for carp fishing depends on the water and style of your fishing.
-If you’re stalking the banks, you might want some light split shot.
-Faster water requires a heavier lead.
-Some of the heavier leads offer studs for grip.
+Picking the perfect sinker for carp fishing depends on the water speed and style of your fishing.
+If you’re stalking the banks, you might want some light split shot, or just some bread and a hook.
+Faster water will require a heavier lead.
+Many of the specialty leads offer studs for grip, or a hole to pack bait.

 There are method feeders as well to help chum the waters.
 Oatmeal and some chili powder makes a great bait to get the carp in the area.
 This gives them something to look for without giving them something to fill up on.